 What is SMTP 450 4.2.1?

 SMTP Error code 450 is a temporary error in the email delivery process, which means that the problem isn’t permanent.
+It belongs to a much larger set of three-digit SMTP replies, each with its own cause and fix, covered in full in Warmy’s SMTP error codes and messages guide.
 When SMTP Error 450 comes with the extension “4.2.1,” it usually comes with any of these error messages:

 - 450, “4.2.1” The user you are trying to contact is receiving mail too quickly.
 Please resend your message at a later time.
 If the user is able to receive mail at that time, your message will be delivered.